rbms-bsc/DCRMR/_pages/Phys-desc/Extent-of-manifestation.md

 >Example:
 > Extent of manifestation: <CITE>1 folded sheet ([4] panels)</CITE>
 > Details of layout: <CITE>A folded sheet with four panels on each side.
-The "outside" contains a title panel, two panels of text, and a "Guide map" or street map on the fourth panel.
-The "inside" contains a plat map of the property being auctioned spread over all four panels.
-44 x 71 cm, folded to 36 x 22 cm</CITE>
+The “outside” contains a title panel, two panels of text, and a “Guide map” or street map on the fourth panel.
+The “inside” contains a plat map of the property being auctioned spread over all four panels</CITE>

->Example:
-> Extent of manifestation: <CITE>1 folded sheet ([4] panels)</CITE>
-> Details of layout: <CITE>A folded sheet with four panels on each side; 17 x 40 cm, folded to 17 x 10 cm</CITE>

 For a normally imposed single-folded (i.e., four-page) sheet see [6.21.422.1](/DCRMR/phys-desc/Extent-of-manifestation/#6.21.422.1).